 There are few environmental problems as dire as coastal erosion along the Gulf Coast.
-Southern Louisiana is the fastest disappearing landmass on earth.
+Southern Louisiana has among the highest rates of land loss on earth.
 Over the past century, at least 2,000 square miles of marshland have disappeared, turning into open salt water.
 One way of thinking about this is that each year, an area of land the size of Manhattan is ripped off the coast of Louisiana.

 There are many causes of this crisis: some natural, many more man-made.
 Natural causes include hurricanes, which erode marshes and introduce excess salt water into wetland systems, as well as subsidence, the gradual sinking of coastal land into the ocean.
 These forces are minor, however, in comparison to the massive changes that people have created.